francescmm/GitQlient/docs/index.md

 ### Submodules

-# Diff view
+# The Diff View

 ## Commit diff view

 ## File diff view

-# Blame & History view
+# The Blame and History View

 ## The file view